WorkingWork/WORKING-WORK/README.md

 Limited Supply
 LIMITED SUPPLY
 There will only be a maximum supply of 1000001 coins.
-This will ensure that the price of Merachain Coin will always be rising as there will be a limited supply, the closer we reach the maximum supply in circulation it will increase demand and scarcity of the coin which in turn will cause the price to rise.
+This will ensure that the price of Wincloud Coin will always be rising as there will be a limited supply, the closer we reach the maximum supply in circulation it will increase demand and scarcity of the coin which in turn will cause the price to rise.

 Fast and Easy Transactions
 FAST AND EASY TRANSACTIONS